edgedb/edgedb/docs/stdlib/cfg.rst

   * - :eql:type:`cfg::AbstractConfig`
     - The abstract base type for all configuration objects.
-The properties of this type define the set of configuruation settings supported by EdgeDB.
+The properties of this type define the set of configuruation settings supported by Gel.
   * - :eql:type:`cfg::Config`
     - The main configuration object.
 The properties of this object reflect the overall configuration setting from instance level all the way to session level.
   * - :eql:type:`cfg::DatabaseConfig`
     - The database configuration object.
-It reflects all the applicable configuration at the EdgeDB database level.
+It reflects all the applicable configuration at the Gel database level.
   * - :eql:type:`cfg::BranchConfig`
     - The database branch configuration object.
-It reflects all the applicable configuration at the EdgeDB branch level.
+It reflects all the applicable configuration at the Gel branch level.
   * - :eql:type:`cfg::InstanceConfig`
     - The instance configuration object.
   * - :eql:type:`cfg::ExtensionConfig`